bkueng/qMasterPassword/README.md

 #### Usage ####
 Keyboard: When the list view has focus:
 - [Y] / [Space] / [Ctrl]+[C]: copy password of selected entry to clipboard
+- [U]: Copy login/user name of selected entry to clipboard
 - [P] / [Ctrl]+[V]: switch to next window and fill out username and password
 - [SHIFT] + [P]: switch to next window and fill out password
 - [O]: Open Url